We are pleased to announce the latest funding opportunity for Enviroschools, proudly sponsored by Earthwise.

-Toimata Foundation has partnered with Earthwise, a locally owned business based in Tāmaki Makaurau Auckland that has been making eco-friendly household cleaning and body-care products for over 50 years.
+Toimata Foundation has again partnered with Earthwise, a locally owned business based in Tāmaki Makaurau Auckland that has been making eco-friendly household cleaning and body-care products for over 50 years.
 Earthwise are providing funding for sustainable action and innovation projects across the Enviroschools and Te Aho Tū Roa networks.

-“We are proud to be a new sponsor of Toimata, with sustainability at the heart of everything we do, this network shares a very similar ethos to us.
+“We are proud to be a sponsor of Toimata, with sustainability at the heart of everything we do, this network shares a very similar ethos to us.
 We are really excited about this partnership and the opportunity to continue to empower the next generation of young people and make a meaningful difference in communities across New Zealand.” – Jamie Peters, Managing Director & Owner – Earthwise Group Ltd

 For the Enviroschools network of schools and ECE centres, we have established the Earthwise Action Fund to provide a funding boost for student-led sustainable action and innovation projects.

 During this inquiry/mahi around our sharing shelf supported by Earthwise and Enviroschool tamariki were empowered to share their thoughts and ideas collaboratively, learn to listen to one another, take on other’s ideas, take ownership to know that their contribution, as a group and as individuals, is valued by kaiako, friends, whānau and the hapori whānui. – 2021 recipient See story here